grzesuav/gjpf-core/README.md

 Main change is project modularization, which reflects present of multiple source directories in ant structure.
 I have temporarily removed some IDE-related directories (netbeans and eclipse) to keep basic layout simpler, need to consider in which form restore them.
 ## Build
-Gradle is required, project was build on Gradle 2.3, there was some changes in recent Gradle version so for now probably best way is to use same version for building.
+In project Gradle wrapper in version 3.1 is used.
+You do not need to install it by yourself, Gradle will be install via wrapper.
-To check which tasks are accessible type 'gradle tasks' in root project directory (where 'build.gradle' and 'setting.gradle' are placed).
+To check which tasks are accessible type './gradlew tasks' in root project directory (where 'build.gradle' and 'setting.gradle' are placed).
-To build project type `gradle build` or `gradle clean build`, it will:
+To build project type `./gradlew build` or `./gradlew clean build`, it will:
 * clean (in case when this target was called)
 * compile each module, examples and tests
 * make jars necessary to properly run tests